 Markers are saved with the data and can be viewed in the marker list anytime.
-To distinguish different types of markers each marker type has its own color and letter that appears as an icon in the marker list.
-In the EEG traces, marker appear as colored vertical lines.
-The color of the traces can be defined.
+To distinguish different types of markers, each marker type has its own color and letter that appears as an icon in the marker list.
+In the EEG traces, markers appear as colored vertical lines.
+The color of the traces can be defined by the user.